yushchenko/site/content/articles/0005_javascript_namespacing_pattern.md

     }).apply(ns('app.test.namespace'));

-Anonymous function gives scope for private members and `this` is used as reference to the namespace.
+Anonymous function gives the scope for private members and `this` is used as reference to the namespace.

-Now lets give a final touch adding chaining.
+Now let's give a final touch adding chaining.
 It helps us to move namespace declaration at the beginning and make the code a bit more readable hiding implementation details: